 Sometimes you need another approach when your breast has clogged ducts.
 Skilled practitioners can help you to move the lumps and drain the region of breast congestion.
-Ultrasound Therapy and hands-on massage skills to assist your recovery, by Osteopaths with years of experience treating mastitis and other breastfeeding conditions (engorgement, blebs, blocked ducts).
+Ultrasound treatment and hands-on massage skills to assist your recovery, by Osteopaths with years of experience treating mastitis and other breastfeeding conditions (engorgement, blebs, blocked ducts).
 We can do that for you.

 Take a look at our Blocked Duct Treatment Page.

 We’ve developed online video masterclasses to teach women like you HOW to massage their breast when they get an issue.
 These videos demonstrate what we teach women in clinic as well as the background anatomy of the breast so you understand your body better.
 Head over to our sister-company…